 We also provide direct financial support for making creative music.
-Teosto’s grant for score-based music is intended for Finnish notated works, and it is awarded by Teosto’s Repertoire Committee.
-We use the support provided by Teosto’s Commission Grant Committee to promote Finnish composition commissions and the creation of new score-based music.
+Teosto’s support distribution for Finnish music is intended for Finnish notated works, and it is granted by Teosto’s Repertoire Committee.
+With Teosto’s commission grants, we promote Finnish composition commissions and the creation of new score-based music.

 Awarded since 2003, the Teosto Prize is one of the biggest art prizes in the Nordic countries.
 Every year, we award it to one or more Finnish works of music.

-The purpose of the Teosto Prize is to annually recognise bold, original and innovative works of music or collections of works.
+The purpose of the Teosto Prize is to annually recognise bold, original and innovative works of music.
 With the prize, we also want to support the diversity of genres and increase appreciation for the work of music authors in society.
-The maximum amount of the prize is EUR 40,000, and it can be awarded to 1–3 works of any genre.
+The winners may represent any genre.

 Teosto seeks to play its part in responding to the networking and competence development needs of the music authors of the future and creating equal opportunities in the music industry.

-At the annual Musiikki & Media music industry event, we produced lots of content that supports the professional development of music authors, including content about changes in listening habits, the distribution of music streaming revenue and the goals of musical culture in current politics.
+At the annual Musiikki & Media music industry event, we produced lots of content that supports the professional development of music authors, including content about changes in listening habits, the impression TOP lists create of the music industry and the music streaming market in Europe.

-The Teosto Talks events, which we hold twice a year, are seminars open to all where we discuss current topics that are of interest to music authors.
-In 2021, the topics of the Teosto Talks events were the distribution of revenue on online platforms and the internationalisation of Finnish music authors.
-Over the year, we also held four distribution seminars, where we shared information with our members about the distributions and the accumulation of royalties in various categories.
+The Teosto Talks events, which we hold twice a year, are seminars open to all where we discuss current the most current and interesting issues in the music industry.
+In 2022, the topics of the Teosto Talks events were the impact of NFTs on the music industry and the use of data in the music industry.
+During the year, we also held three webinars where we shared the latest information on the accumulation of royalties with our members.

-Teosto seeks to engage in dialogue with decision-makers to ensure that Finnish society understands the importance of Finnish musical culture and music creation to Finnish society is understood.
+Teosto seeks to engage in dialogue with decision-makers to ensure that the importance of Finnish musical culture and music creation to Finnish society is understood.
 Our advocacy work aims to increase awareness of and appreciation for musical culture as well as ensure good working conditions and long-term funding.